ultibohub/Demo/README.md

-To build the demo download or clone this repository to your local computer, select Project, Open Project ... from within the Lazarus (Ultibo Edition) IDE and select the UltiboDemo.lpr from the location you downloaded to.
+To build the demo download or clone this repository to your local computer, select Project, Open Project ... from within the Lazarus (Ultibo Edition) IDE and select either UltiboDemoRPi.lpr or UltiboDemoRPi2.lpr from the location you downloaded to.

-Select Project, Project Options ..., Config and Target and choose the appropriate target controller setting for your Raspberry Pi model.
-Then select Run, Compile from the menu to build either KERNEL.IMG or KERNEL7.IMG
+Select Run, Build from the menu to build either KERNEL.IMG or KERNEL7.IMG depending on which project you opened above.

 For more information on Ultibo and what it can do see https://ultibo.org/